splaczek/greeter_repeat/README.md

-This is a greeter program project
+This is a greeter program project.
+It greets the user "Leila".